Narain-Singaram/eidos/instructions.md

-you gotta download some stuff
+you gotta download some stuff f